La Luz Trail

 The La Luz Trail (Trail 137) is a popular hiking trail located on the west face of the Sandia Mountains near Albuquerque, New Mexico.
 The trail begins at the La Luz Trailhead and proceeds approximately eight miles to either Sandia Crest or the Sandia Peak Tramway.
 The hike is strenuous, with 3775 ft of elevation gain and a grade of 12%.
 The trail allows hikers to view the flora and fauna of four climatic "life zones" and the granite cliffs and spires native to the west face of the Sandia Mountains.
 It also offers excellent views of Albuquerque, the cinder cones of the Albuquerque Volcanoes, and Mount Taylor.
 The La Luz Trail is also home to the La Luz Trail Run.

 Location

 The La Luz Trail is located in the northwestern part of the Sandia Mountains subrange of the Sandia-Manzano Mountains.
 It can be accessed from Sandia Crest, the Sandia Peak Tramway, or the La Luz Trailhead.
 The La Luz Trailhead is accessed by taking the Forest Road 333 turnoff from Tramway Road (NM 556).
+Parking is open to the public.